AgazienwaBlessing-Lita/AgazienwaBlessing-Lita-AWS-EC2-PROJECT/README.md

 # AgazienwaBlessing-Lita-AWS-EC2-PROJECT
- THIS IS PROJECT DOCUMENTING THE PROCESS OF LAUNCHING AN EC2 INSTANCE AND DEPLOYING APACHE WEB SERVER IN IT.
+THIS IS A PROJECT DOCUMENTING THE PROCESS OF LAUNCHING AN EC2 INSTANCE AND DEPLOYING APACHE WEB SERVER IN IT.
-### AWS HOME PAGE / ENVIRONMENT
+## AWS HOME PAGE / ENVIRONMENT
 Amazon Web Services (AWS) is the world-leading cloud technologies that help any organization and any individual build solutions to transform industries, communities, and lives for the better.